- Define the kinds of materials that spark creativity.

 Beauty of materials

 Beauty can be inspiring (DeViney & Duncan, 2010).
 This is true for adults and children.
-In your daily work in a school-age program, you should try to create peaceful, home-like spaces, and then help children express their creativity within these spaces.
-Try framing children’s artwork in an attractive way, for example you might create a gallery of creations.
-Also consider the joy children find by exploring the interactions between objects like prisms, mirrors, color paddles, and natural materials.
+Help staff members create peaceful, home-like spaces, then encourage them to help children express their creativity within the spaces.
+Try framing children’s artwork in an attractive way, for example you might create a gallery of creations in a school-age program or preschool.
+Also help staff members consider the joy children find by exploring the interactions between objects like prisms, mirrors, color paddles, and natural materials.

 Cultural relevance of materials

 You must also help staff members consider the cultural relevance and cultural responsiveness of creative experiences.
 Let us take a moment to think about the phrase “culturally responsive creative materials.”
 What does that mean?
 Culturally responsive materials are those that help children see themselves and their families.
 Culturally responsive creative materials are materials that appeal to all learners from all cultures.
 Children should be able to see themselves, their families, their homes, and their communities in some materials each day.
 This does not mean that staff members must fill their classrooms with representative items from every culture.
 What it does mean is that staff members should provide a wide variety of open-ended materials.
 Open-ended materials are objects that can be used in a variety of ways: beads, strings, wires, tissue paper, fabric samples, tiles, etc. These open-ended materials might be items that come from children’s homes that can be recycled in creative ways, like detergent caps becoming building materials, lids or tabs becoming accessories for jewelry, and blankets becoming a fort or tent.
 Staff members should also be on the lookout for creative cultural experiences: perhaps a parent plays the sitar and offers to give a demonstration, a family weaves and will teach the group a simple project, or a family leads a cooking demonstration.